 There is preliminary and in-vitro research suggesting that ginseng may be effective to prevent or slow hair loss, but there is no evidence that ginseng supplementation can increase hair growth in humans who are balding.

-Does Ginseng Work for ED?
+Does ginseng work for ED?

 There are some small studies suggesting ginseng supplementation may aid weight loss efforts.
-One study out of South Korea found that obese women taking ginseng had weight loss relative to controls.
+One study out of South Korea found that obese women taking ginseng had improved weight loss relative to controls.
 However it was a small sample size study, and there is certainly not robust evidence suggesting that ginseng can be a primary driver for weight loss in humans.

 There is a significant amount of research suggesting ginseng is an effective anti-hyperglycemic (blood sugar normalization compound).
 Its effects are not as powerful as pharmaceutical diabetic treatments, so it’s typically used as an adjuvant (complementary) treatment.

 Regardless of manufacturer claims, the purity of a ginseng supplement can only be proven with test results.
 Illuminate Labs provides third-party test results for our Panax Ginseng Extract.
 If you take ginseng regularly, ask your manufacturer for testing to prove it’s pure and not high in heavy metals or other contaminants.

 Does ginseng affect blood pressure?

 Two meta-studies have investigated the use of ginseng in populations with high blood pressure.
 One found no effect and the other found a modest reduction in blood pressure.
 Given that there are other herbal products with significant effects on blood pressure, ginseng shouldn’t be a primary consideration for lowering blood pressure naturally.